United States--1984

 - At the time the 24-story package deal had been signed off in April 1983, Frontier in Space existed only in black and white.
 However full colour PAL copies of Frontier in Space were recovered from Australia in late 1983 and these were converted to NTSC and replaced the b/w copies that would have otherwise been in the US syndication package.

 - Since Planet of the Daleks and Invasion of the Dinosaurs both had one episode that was in black and white, the serials were re-edited into 5-parters.
 A supply error by the BBC meant that several stations received and aired the b/w part 3 instead of part 6.
-A few years later a replacement "Part 3" was assembled from Parts 2 and 4, so the serial could now be sold as a 6-parter.
 It wasn't until 1993 that the proper 6-part version of Planet of the Daleks with its b/w part 3 was made available for US syndication, but with few sales being made then, this version would not have had a very wide distribution.

 • WILL in Champaign, Illinois is the first station to screen the Pertwee episodes, from 4 December 1984.